shubhexists/term_ansi/README.md

 > Colorize your terminal output with ease! 🎨✨

-`term_ansi` is a super-light weight Rust crate that provides a simple and intuitive way to add colors and formatting to your terminal output using ANSI escape codes.
-With support for various predefined colors and custom RGB values, you can make your CLI applications more visually appealing and user-friendly.
+`term_ansi` is a lightweight Rust crate that provides a simple and intuitive way to add colors and formatting to your terminal output using ANSI escape codes.
+With support for various predefined colors, custom RGB values, and text styles, you can make your CLI applications more visually appealing and user-friendly.

-## ⚠️ Important Version Notice

-**Versions before v0.2.2 are unstable.**

-**v0.2.2 and above are fully tested and stable.
-We strongly recommend using this version or later for production use.**

 ## 📚 Table of Contents